cointop-sh/cointop/docs/content/faq.md

   The default configuration file is located under `~/.config/cointop/config.toml`

+  However it may vary depending on your operating system since the config directory is determinedby by [`os.UserConfigDir()`](https://pkg.go.dev/os#UserConfigDir).

+  On Unix systems, the default config path is `$XDG_CONFIG_HOME/cointop/config.toml`

+  On macOS (darwin), the default config path is `$HOME/Library/Application Support/cointop/config.toml`

+  On Windows, the default config path is `%AppData%\cointop\config.toml`

   Note: Previous versions of cointop used `~/.cointop/config` or `~/.cointop/config.toml` as the default config filepath.
 Cointop will use those config filepaths respectively if they exist.

 ## What format is the configuration file in?